-LCF Law has the experience to cut through the noise and the irrelevant points to focus on what is important for you - maximising revenue, limiting commercial risk, and protecting intellectual assets.
+LCF Law's Commercial & Digital team have the experience to cut through the noise and the irrelevant points to focus on what is important for you - maximising revenue, limiting commercial risk, and protecting intellectual assets.

 Who do we advise and what do we do for them?

 We work with businesses and entrepreneurs, from start-ups to large companies, many of whom have been clients of the firm for many years, including those involved in the following:

 - Software, application and web development: we regularly advise software and app developers, and web designers.
 Whereas software development was once dominated by ‘waterfall’ processes, the lack of flexibility and the frequency of unsuccessful outcomes has prompted a large scale change to ‘agile’ development techniques - addressing changes as the project moves along and providing more positive outcomes for clients and more certainty for providers.
 We have successfully advised clients as they have changed their business models and ways of working; but the clarity of our advice has always stayed the same.

 - Ecommerce: we advise ecommerce businesses and the providers of technology solutions to ecommerce businesses.
 We have a deep understanding of the issues faced by online sellers - who rely on our knowledge and expertise around the regulatory framework of selling to consumers - and around the protection and marketing of brands, trade marks and domain names, which are crucial to on-line visibility.